 Anything you can do to break down your objectives into bite-size chunks will make it easier for you to demonstrate progress and value.

-Obstacles to CDO success, and how to overcome them
+Challenges to Chief Data Officer success, and how to overcome them

 I’ve already mentioned how managing expectation ranks highly when it comes to making a success of the Chief Data Officer role, but there are many other hurdles you must overcome.

-The CDO position comes with a glorious title, one that implies the grandeur of responsibility, control and authority—and yet, in reality, the CDO is often limited by many of these things.
-And so, one of the greatest assets a CDO can bring to the role is the ability to communicate well.
+The Chief Data Officer position comes with a glorious title, one that implies the grandeur of responsibility, control and authority—and yet, in reality, the Chief Data Officer is often limited by many of these things.
+And so, one of the greatest assets a Chief Data Officer can bring to the role is the ability to communicate well.

 Being able to translate fairly complex data concepts and technology into the appropriate language for every level of the business, and being able to use communication to win hearts and minds, is vitally important to getting things done.